-As described in the BO, the purpose of this document, the SCH Desert Pupfish Adaptive Management and Monitoring Plan (DPAMMP) (Conservation Measure 3), is to identify triggers, performance measures, and threat indicators to provide recommendations to SCH managers for maintaining or adjusting operations to ensure desert pupfish persistence in the SCH ponds and drains around the ponds (EIR/EIS, Appendix E).
-The SCH Monitoring and Adaptive Management Plan (MAMP) provides an integrated framework for all Project operations, monitoring, evaluation, and management (CNRA 2015).
-The DPAMMP describes the pupfishspecific monitoring protocols, thresholds, and decision making process by which the SCH managers will determine whether pupfish are present and persisting, and whether management actions such as inoculation (Conservation Measure 2) should be triggered.
-This DPAMMP will be appended to the MAMP and will be subject to the MAMP's overarching framework.
+A separate document, the Desert Pupfish Adaptive Management and Monitoring Plan (Conservation Measure 3), describes the desired or target condition, suitable monitoring protocol, thresholds, and decision making process by which the SCH managers will determine whether pupfish are present and persisting, and whether management actions such as inoculation should be triggered.
+Finally, the SCH Monitoring and Adaptive Management Plan (MAMP) provides an integrated framework for all Project operations, monitoring, evaluation, and management (CNRA 2015).
+The DPAMMP will be appended to the MAMP and will be subject to the MAMP's overarching framework.